sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 Must have been software-design-ed (software-engineer-ed) in a great way from the outset.

 Name: Originally called `Robot Draftsman`

+#### 🎗 Photoshop
+By Thomas Knoll and John Knoll

+For being robust, can be used for professional (unlimited image quality) on simple computers at the time.
+Well organisaiton of functions

+Well-known in popular culture, but less famous for its engineering/software/design excellence.

 ### Third grade
 The folllowing are too famous for this and area already recognised and appreciated.